avenantsoftware/PingMaster/README.md

 All you need to do is give these friends a static ip address in your router from their phones/tablets mac address.

+If your friends get new phones, you never have to change the code, just assign the new mac address of their new phone in your router.